eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

 *Fast DDS-Gen* outputs several files.
 Assuming the IDL file had the name *“Mytype”*, and none of the above options have been defined, these files are:

-*   MyType.cxx/.h: Type definition.
+*   MyType.hpp: Type definition.
 *   MyTypePubSubType.cxx/.h: Serialization and deserialization source code for the data type.
     It also defines the |TopicDataType::getKey-api| member function of the :class:`MyTypePubSubType` class in case the topic implements keys (see :ref:`dds_layer_topic_keyed_data_types`).

-If the ``-typeobject`` argument was used, `MyType.cxx` is modified to register the |TypeObject-api| representation in the |TypeObjectFactory-api|, and these files will also be generated:
+*   HelloWorldCdrAux.hpp/.ipp: C++ serialization and deserialization code for the HelloWorld type.

-*   MyTypeTypeObject.cxx/.h: TypeObject representation for `MyType` IDL.
+*   MyTypeTypeObjectSupport.cxx/.hpp: |TypeObject-api| generation and regstration.